EXPLORING BOTSWANA ON A SELF-DRIVE SAFARI ITINERARY

 In a dry season, it is an easy drive but there was very deep sand after the 2nd bridge.
 Got to the camping, and this was my favorite campsite in Botswana because the location is absolutely gorgeous, just by the river and the wildlife is very abundant here.

-WHERE TO STAY: I spent 2 nights at the Third Bridge Campsite.
+I spent 2 nights at the Third Bridge Campsite.
 This campsite was my favorite during my self-drive in Botswana.
 It is an excellent choice as there are so many options for game drives and there is always animal activity in camp.
 There is a boat station at the camping site, making water activities extra options.
-Booking is through Xomae.
+Booking is through Xomae

-I spent my last day of my self-drive safari in Botswana doing the best thing you can do in Botswana: safari.
+I spent the last day of my self-drive safari in Botswana doing the best thing you can do in Botswana: safari.

 The wildlife in this section of Okavango Delta is incredible for safari, and you feel all the time that you are truly amongst the wildlife.